Valentina (French singer)

-Biography
+Early life

 Valentina was born in Rennes, the capital of Brittany, northwestern France, and lives in Thorigné-Fouillard.
 She has an older brother.
 Her mother is an Italian-language teacher and her father is a real estate agent.

-From her early childhood, Valentina was surrounded by music: she said; "I grew up in a family where everyone sang: my mother [sang] in bars, my father [did] Michael Jackson impressions. [...]
-Music has always been part of my life.".
+From her early childhood, Valentina was "surrounded by music"; she said; "I grew up in a family where everyone sang: my mother [sang] in bars, my father [did] Michael Jackson impressions. [...]
+Music has always been part of my life."
 She said she was probably two and a half when she sang her first song.
 Her mother sang her to sleep with Italian songs and the first songs Valentina sang were Italian.

 Career

-In 2016, Valentina took part in the fourth season of The Voice Kids France (2017) but she was rejected at the blind auditions stage.
-Valentina was the show's youngest contestant that season, she was seven when she applied for the show and when her blind audition was recorded, and eight on 2 September of the following year when the show was broadcast.
+In 2017, Valentina took part in the fourth season of The Voice Kids France, but she was rejected at the blind auditions stage.
+Valentina was the show's youngest contestant that season, she was seven when she applied for the show and when her blind audition was recorded, and eight on 2 September, when the show was broadcast.